nkondapa/RDX/README.md

 - Paper was accepted to NeurIPS 2025!
 - NLMCD, TopK-SAE, and USAE added as baseline options
   - tested on mnist modification and cub experiments
+- Updated RDX algorithm (RDX v2) with classifier guidance, symmetrized distances, and filter thresholding.
+  The original RDX algorithm is still available as an option (rdx_paper.py).
+  - Guidance - allows you to use a classifier to guide RDX clusters so they stay within prediction-coherent groups (e.g. true positives vs false positives).
+  - Symmetrized distances - Instead of symmetrizing the affinity matrix, we symmetrize the neighborhood distances.
+Reduces sensitivity to outlier points.
+  - Filter thresholding - Rather than filtering out the first cluster by default, we set a threshold and filter any clusters with a mean affinity below the threshold.
+- Added configs for classifier guided RDX on CLIP vs CLIP-iNat (Exp.
+4a).
+- Added configs for RDXv2 on CLIP vs CLIP-iNat (Exp.
+4a).
+- Added an interactive visualizer for easier exploration of RDX results.
+The visualizer can be generated for any new experiments.
+- Added experiments on BiomedCLIP and the RSNA Pneumonia dataset.
+There is a blog post with findings and an interactive visualizer available at: https://nkondapa.github.io/rdx-page/blog/rsna-biomedclip/.

 ### Setup